Hacklone/angular2-cool-http/README.md

 ### Request Interceptors
 CoolHttp's api calls will invoke the registered request interceptors before sending the request
-- only works with async api calls at the moment

 - registerRequestInterceptor(requestInterceptor)
 - deregisterRequestInterceptor(requestInterceptor)